TheDevApprentice/real-time-chat/server/Express/Readme.md

 - Redis not found
   - Ensure `redis` service is running or point `REDIS_URL` to a reachable instance.
 See `REDIS.md`.

+- Rate limits or brute-force blocks
+  - See `REDIS.md` for cluster-safe rate limits and brute-force guards, including TTL windows and key patterns (`rl:*`, `bf:*`).
+Adjust thresholds in middlewares or clear keys to unblock in dev.

+- Presence shows offline unexpectedly
+  - Presence TTL is short by design (see `TTL.presenceOnline` in `api/cache/cacheKeys.ts`, default 120s).
+The gateway refreshes `presence:user:<userId>` periodically.
+Check that heartbeats run and Redis keys exist; see `REDIS.md` for details.

 - Undo window not available
   - The per-user undo snapshot is stored in Redis with a 10-minute TTL.
 If `getUndoTTL` returns 0, the key expired or the action was not initiated by this user.